Crusty-chirayu/AI-integrated-Personalized-shopping-platform-/README.md

 - Debounced search (300ms) avoids firing a Supabase query on every keystroke.
 - `Promise.all` is used to parallelize independent Supabase queries (e.g., dashboard stats) rather than awaiting them sequentially.

-> [!WARNING]
-> **TODO.** Image optimization strategy, caching headers, and code-splitting/dynamic-import usage beyond what App Router does by default were not confirmed.
-Don't claim these as deliberate optimizations until verified.

 ### Developer Features